Wang-Yanting/TASO/readme.md

-# TracLLM: A Generic Framework for Attributing Long Context LLMs
+# TTASO: Jailbreak LLMs via Alternative Template and Suffix Optimization

 <p align='center'>
     <img alt="TASO" src='assets/fig1.png' width='50%'/>

 </p>

 This repository provides the official PyTorch implementation of TASO: Jailbreak LLMs via Alternative Template and Suffix Optimization.
 TASO (Template and Suffix Optimization) is a novel jailbreak method that optimizes both a template and a suffix in an alternating manner.